earocorn/osh-docs/docs/osh-node/first-sensor.md

 ### Verifying Build and Deployment
 1. Open your file directory
 2. Navigate to the location where you created your project, and go to 'osh-node-dev-template/build/distributions'
-3. Right click the zipped archive folder, and unzip it
+3. Right-click the zipped archive folder, and unzip it
 4. Navigate to extracted folder or directory
 5. Launch the Server by clicking the 'launch.bat' on Windows and 'launch.sh' for Linux machines.
 6. On a successful launch the console.log will display initialization messages and ModuleRegistery started

 ### Login to the Admin Console
 1. Open supported browser, and navigate to 'localhost:8181/sensorhub/admin'
-2. Log in using these creditentials
+2. Log in using these credentials
     - username: admin
     - password: admin
-3. Right click in the blanke area with the "Sensors" drawer
+3. Right click in the blank area with the "Sensors" drawer
 4. Select 'Add New Module'
 5. Verify Driver Module is listed
     - The Sensor Driver should be listed with version, description and author